 The result is your portion of the market in relation to your largest competitor.
 This metric could serve as a more accurate representation of your business’s financial state.

-Measuring Your Market Share (With Semrush)
+Conducting an Online Market Share Analysis (With Semrush)

-- Select the closest competitors based on organic traffic counts and target audiences;
+- Select the closest competitors based on organic traffic counts and target audiences

 - Get estimates on competitors’ market share to benchmark and evaluate your online performance.